-The revolution comes again: Miranda and Kail on 'Hamilton'
+The revolution comes again: Miranda and Kail on ‘Hamilton’

-NEW YORK, NY (AP) - Lin-Manuel Miranda likes to picture the millionaire, Mr. Howell, from “Gilligan’s Island,” saying the brag.
+Lin-Manuel Miranda likes to picture the millionaire, Mr. Howell, from “Gilligan’s Island,” saying the brag.
 You know the one.
 “Well, I saw it with the original cast.”

 On Friday, Miranda will steal that boast from anyone who ever saw “Hamilton” in its blistering first year and a half on Broadway.
 A live capture taken from two of the last performances with most of the original cast in June 2016 will premiere on Disney+, opening a new (and far less expensive) chapter in Miranda’s ever-evolving pop-culture phenomenon.
 In just a weekend, over Independence Day, more people will see “Hamilton” than ever before.